 Step 1: Preheat the microwave/oven

 Preheating is an important and basic step of any baking technique.
-For microwaving weed, you will need to preheat your microwave (or Oven we will use the terms interchangeably) to 225-250 degrees Fahrenheit for about 10 minutes.
+To microwave your weed, you will need to preheat your microwave (or Oven we will use the terms interchangeably) to 225-250 degrees Fahrenheit for about 10 minutes.

 Step 2: Crush your weed